mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## What is meant by “application-context"?
-I'd like to illustrate it by comparing with BeanFactory.
+I'd like to illustrate it by comparing with **BeanFactory**.

 Both `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework’s IoC container.

-The **BeanFactory** provides the configuration framework and basic functionality, and the **ApplicationContext** adds more enterprise-specific functionality.
+- The **BeanFactory** provides the configuration framework and basic functionality.
+- The **ApplicationContext** adds more enterprise-specific functionality.

 **BeanFactory**
 - The `BeanFactory` interface provides an advanced configuration mechanism capable of managing any type of object.
-- application-layer specific contexts: `WebApplicationContext`
 - Spring makes heavy use of the `BeanPostProcessor` extension point (**to effect proxying** and so on)
 - To explicitly register a `BeanFactoryPostProcessor` when using a BeanFactory implementation
+- **It is not** supporting to integrate AOP services like Security, JTA,...
+- **Beanfactory is lazy initializer**.
+It can’t create the bean objects at the time of creating IOC container using Beanfactory .
+It creates the bean objects on demand , when we call the `factory.getBean()`
 - Use an `ApplicationContext` **unless** you have a good reason for not doing so.
   - E.g., the resources of an application are restricted, such as when running Spring for an applet or a mobile device.
   - When using third-party libraries that only allow creating objects using a factory class.